tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 A _transaction_ is said to be _valid_ if and only if:

 - Transaction does not break a game rule.
-- Transaction is able to be completed to the extent of the judging party’s knowledge. (eg. : Enough money on the account, in case of an immediate money transfer).
+- Transaction is able to be completed to the extent of the judging party’s knowledge. (e.g. : Enough money on the account, in case of an immediate money transfer).

 A bidirectional transaction will be considered as valid if both unidirectional transactions it is composed of are valid.
 If